amikey/lazarusvideoutilities/Packages/mplayer/README.txt

 When you install the package you get a new component in the palette under Multimedia.

-See the example mplayer/examples/project1.lpi.
+See the example mplayer/examples/simple/project1.lpi.

 Hints:
 TMPlayerControl only implemented a very small set of the mplayer features:
-Play, Stop, Pause, Loop, Volume.
+Play, Stop, Pause, Loop, Volume, Rate, GrabImage, Position, Duration.

 You can use SendMPlayerCommand to send arbitrary other commands.
 The complete list of mplayer commands execute in terminal: mplayer -input cmdlist